homiak/pegasus/README.md

 ### From ContentDB
 1. Download the mod archive
-2. Unpack the archive into the mods folder of your Minetest game
+2. Unpack the archive
 3. Copy the mod in the directory "mods" in Minetest

 ### From Minetest Mod Menu
 1. Go to all mods
 2. Find "Pegasus"
+3. Download the mod
-3. Turn the mod on
+4. Turn the mod on

 ## Usage

 - Find a Pegasus in the world
 - Tame it by mounting on it
-- Mount the again pegasus to start flying
+- You can start flying

 ## Release log